Amy Rosenbaum

-Amy Rosenbaum is a former official in U.S. President Barack Obama's administration.
-She was his director of legislative affairs. and was policy director for Nancy Pelosi.
+Amy Rosenbaum is a former government official from the Obama administration as director of legislative affairs, and was policy director for Nancy Pelosi.
 She left government work in 2010 and returned in 2014.
-She is now an adjunct professor at Harvard University's Kennedy School and a fellow at the Center for American Progress.
+She is now an adjunct professor at Harvard University's Kennedy School of Government and a fellow at the Center for American Progress.
 She has a B.A. from Cornell University and a PhD from Johns Hopkins University.